|

 accordionist 25 year old Ludovic Beier was featured as part of the French

 Ensemble performing at Birdland in New York.
-Django

 Reinhardt (guitarist) and Stephane Grappelli (Violinist) were stars in